 - Call for Papers -

-Increasing miniaturization of computing technologies and rapid advancements in communication technologies have made the heterogeneous objects of our daily lives to invisibly interweave with sensors, actuators, and other computational elements while keeping a continuous connectivity of network.
-The continuous connectivity of these heterogeneous smart objects enables them to communicate with each other and with the users using Internet of Things (IoT) technologies.
-These continuously connected data generating heterogeneous objects produce huge amount of data that requires to be processed, distributed, and examined considering the application objectives.
-The processing of the data, unstructured and semi-structured, generated by heterogeneous sources with different contextual and conceptual representation is a challenging task.
-By leveraging the synergy among the collected data, information fusion techniques can minimize the amount of data traffic, filter the irrelevant data and make predictions and inferences using the collected data in IoT environment.
-The information fusion help in combining the information into a new set of information while minimizing uncertainty.
+Increasing miniaturization of computing technologies and rapid advancements in communication technologies have made the heterogeneous objects of our daily lives invisibly interweave with sensors, actuators, and other computational elements, while keeping a continuous network connection.
+The continuous connectivity of these heterogeneous smart objects enables them to communicate with each other and with the users of Internet of Things (IoT) technologies.
+These continuously connected data, generating heterogeneous objects, produce a huge amount of data that needs to be processed, distributed, and examined under consideration of the application objectives.
+Processing such unstructured and semi-structured data, , generated by heterogeneous sources with different contextual and conceptual representations, is a challenging task.
+By leveraging the synergy among the collected data, information fusion techniques can minimize the amount of data traffic, filter irrelevant data, and make predictions and inferences using the collected data in the IoT environment.
+Information fusion helps combine the information into a new set of information while minimizing uncertainty.

-The researchers are leveraging the information fusion techniques to minimize the uncertainty of the data for enabling the smart objects of IoT to make the reliable decisions.
-The exploitation of Information fusion techniques in IoT will open new dimensions for designing the reliable and autonomous systems that can operate without the need for human interactions.
-Hence, there is a need to investigate the potential opportunities of applying the information fusion in the designs of protocols and algorithms of IoT.
-Such investigation will open up a totally new spectrum of functionalities with unprecedented benefits for IoT based environments.
-This special issue invites new and unpublished work in the domain of information fusion in IoT.
-More specifically, this special issue will focus on recent research efforts in applying the information fusion in IoT.
+Researchers are leveraging information fusion techniques to minimize the uncertainty of the data for enabling the smart objects of IoT to make the reliable decisions.
+The exploitation of information fusion techniques in IoT will open new dimensions for designing the reliable and autonomous systems that can operate without the need for human interactions.
+Hence, there is a need to investigate the potential opportunities of applying information fusion in the designs of protocols and algorithms of IoT.
+Such investigation will open up a totally new spectrum of functionalities with unprecedented benefits for IoT-based environments.
+This special issue invites new and unpublished work in the domain of information fusion in an IoT context.
+More specifically, this special issue will focus on recent research efforts in applying information fusion in IoT.

 Topics of interest include, but are not limited to: